 Which broker offers a wider range of investment options?

-Saxo Markets offers investors access to ISA, SIPP, Share Trading, CFD Trading, Funds, ETFs, Bonds - Corporate, Bonds - Government (Gilts) and Investment Trusts, while Trading 212 offers investors access to ISA, Share Trading, CFD Trading and ETFs.
+Saxo Markets offers investors access to ISA, SIPP, Share Trading, CFD Trading, Funds, ETFs, Bonds - Corporate, Bonds - Government (Gilts) and Investment Trusts, while Trading 212 offers investors access to ISA, Share Trading, CFD Trading, ETFs and Investment Trusts.
 Neither have Spread Betting, Crypto Trading and Advisor Services.
 Investing encompasses a wide variety of asset classes, so finding a broker that offers every investment type you are interested in is important.

 Do Saxo Markets and Trading 212 offer ISA or SIPP accounts?